material-motion/material-motion/specifications/runtime/named-plans.md

 ![](../../_assets/NamedPlansTechTree.svg)

-Example use case: associating "behavior" with a target.
+Example use case: associating a behavior with a target.

 Example pseudo-code: